jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Data Cleaning:

 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
 The datasets contained useful information on listings, metrics, review data and more.
 After reviewing, I decided to begin the data manipulation process using SQL.
 As I tried to upload the  data into the SQL dataset, an error message popped up and it wouldn't allow me to upload the dataset.
-I reviewed the files in Excel once again and noticed the 'listing_id' column was not formatted correclty.
+I reviewed the files in Excel once again and noticed the *listing_id* column was not formatted correclty.
 I formatted the columns to number values and proceded to effectively load the data into SQL.